Sultan in Suffolk

 He had seen what benefits came from a democratically administered society whilst he lived in Suffolk.
 His autocratic father did not have his son’s education and experience which would have allowed him to modernise the way in which, through the exercise of absolute power, he ran the country.
 Qaboos’s opinions would have been at variance with his father’s and because of this we are led to believe that his father used his overwhelming authority to control much of what Qaboos did, whom he saw and how much he took part in the government of Muscat and Oman.
 He had a frustrated, energetic young man in the wings whom he sought to contain.

-Said bin Taimur had set up the perfect storm by refusing to listen to the man he had so painstakingly educated to have the experiences that he himself had been denied.
+Said bin Taimur had set up the perfect storm by refusing to listen to the man he had so painstakingly educated and then had experiences that he himself had been denied.

 The content on this page has been culled from the various books that are mentioned in the “Sources” section of this website.
 The book by Uzi Rabi – The Emergence of States in a Tribal Society – gives an account of Said bin Taimur and his rule which allows for an understanding of his methods.
 It perhaps also suggests reasons for Qaboos’s management of his state independent of British influence.